-Most modern vehicles are equipped with a timing belt, a critical component tasked with keeping a car’s camshaft and crankshaft turning at a synchronized rate, enabling your engine to run.
+Most modern vehicles are equipped with one, but what does a timing belt do?
+A critical component enabling your engine to run, the timing belt purpose is to keep a car’s camshaft and crankshaft turning at a synchronized rate.
 If it fails, your car will suddenly shut down, perhaps when you are driving.
 In a worst case scenario, the engine may become damaged, leading to thousands of dollars in repairs.
 Changing your belt before it breaks should be the goal of every car owner.

 Belt or Timing Chain?

 The vast majority of cars on the road today are equipped with a timing belt, but it wasn’t always that way.
 Early on, timing chains were used to control the engine’s crankshaft and camshaft.
 The crankshaft manages the engine’s pistons, while the camshaft opens and closes the engine’s valves.
 The timing chain connects the crankshaft to the camshaft, enabling the synchronous timing required to run an engine.

 By the 1970s, car manufacturers began to use belts instead of timing chains in an effort to reduce vehicle weight and improve fuel economy.
 Timing chains are heavier and more durable than belts and are lubricated by the same oil found in your engine.
 Therefore, just as it is important to change the motor oil to protect an engine, that oil lubricates the timing chain still used in certain vehicles.

 Change Your Car Timing Belt … or Else